eliabalula/eliabalula.github.io/README.md

 Portfolio and selected projects by Eliab Alula

 # About me
-Hello, I'm currently a computer science student at SPU with a passion for solving problems through code.
-I got into programming because I enjoyed the idea of using creativity to build things from scratch and bring them to life with logic.
-While I struggled at first, over time it started to click, and I began to enjoy the process of learning, solving challenges, and seeing real progress as I created new projects.
+Hello, I’m currently a Computer Science student at SPU with a strong interest in problem-solving and software development.
+I originally became interested in programming because I liked the idea of combining creativity with logic to build things from the ground up.
+At first, learning to code was challenging, but over time, everything started to make more sense, and I began to really enjoy the process.
+Seeing my progress through projects and overcoming difficult problems motivated me to keep improving my skills and continue expanding my knowledge as a developer.

-I usually try to code in the evenings as I have more time during those hours, which is perfect for working through these complex challenges.
-Whether it's classwork or personal projects, I try to always stay consistent with my learning, as this is a skill that grows with practice and patience.
-My main experience is C++, but I want to learn new languages to expand my skill set and become a more versatile coder over time.
+I usually spend time coding in the evenings since I tend to have more free time during those hours, which gives me a good opportunity to focus on more challenging problems and assignments.
+Whether I’m working on class projects or practicing on my own, I try to stay consistent with learning because I know programming is a skill that improves through continuous practice.
+Most of my experience so far has been with C++, where I’ve built a strong foundation in programming concepts.
+I also have some slight experience with Python and Java, and am currently continuing to expand my knowledge in both languages.
+In the future, I hope to continue improving my skills and gaining experience in different areas of software development.

 [View my CS courses](courses.md)